ztgillette/Virtual-Energy-Trading-App/README.md

 # Virtual-Energy-Trading-App

+Feel free to view screenshot of project (screenshot.png)!

 ## Getting Started

 To run, navigate to `/backend` folder and run `uvicorn main:app --reload` to get the FastAPI server running.